 From the age of 10 we travelled around the North Island of New Zealand, I lived in tents and community houses and I grew up outdoors riding horses, joining in on Osho meditations, wearing mala beads and immersed in the sannyas community.

 At the age of 17, I had a natural drug-free home-birth, which put me on the path to becoming a single mum.
 Having a baby urged me to settle and I lived in Auckland City up until a few years ago, when yoga put me on an entirely different path!

-From a young age my daughter developed a range of health issues so I devoted my time into trying to heal her.
+From a young age my daughter developed a range of health issues so I devoted my time to heal her.
 This experience inadvertently ignited within me an inner soul calling and I went on to study Naturopathy and Reiki.

 I managed to complete my second Freelance Journalism Diploma while juggling being a full-time mum and my own experience of raising a daughter who suffered from mental illness compelled me to write my first feature titled New Zealand’s Mental Health System- is it Failing Our Youth? which was published in the Dec-Jan 2014 edition of Investigate Magazine.

 In search of a hobby outside of my role as being a mother, I attended my first yoga class in my 20’s, but it wasn’t until 2013 that I adopted a regular home practice, which sparked a profound transformational effect in my life.

 Two years later my passion for yoga led me to India where I completed my yoga teaching certification.
 After one month of intense introspection and a physically demanding practice, I embarked on a pilgrimage throughout 7 states and 21 towns in India, before moving to Nepal and living with a Nepalese family during a humanitarian crisis.

 Since becoming a certified yoga teacher, I have been fortunate enough to combine my love for travel and teach in countries such as India, Nepal, Bali, Australia and New Zealand!